Ylianst/ESP-IQ2020/documentation/devices.md

 <img width="1202" height="374" alt="image" src="https://github.com/user-attachments/assets/088514e9-91a9-43c4-a3ba-167db5b9f02e" />

 In the ESP-Home configuration, you will need to use the following settings.
-Note the GPIO pin numbers and the 'flow_control_pin'l.
+Note the GPIO pin numbers and the `flow_control_pin`.

 ```
 uart: